torvalds/linux/Documentation/arch/powerpc/cxl.rst

     * Interaction with the nest MMU on the P9 chip.
     * Native DMA support.
-    * Supports sending ASB_Notify messages for host thread wakeup.
+    * Supports sending ASB_Analtify messages for host thread wakeup.
     * Supports Atomic operations.
     * etc.